 Taking up the sonic inscriptions of mundane sounds, the film and sound work that we added similarly use the lens of the seemingly everyday and banal to point toward larger ideas and contexts.
 The shifting of scale, also here, became a crucial indicator for the selection.
-I am thinking of the poet Charles Bernstein's tape-recorded performance 1-100 (1969), in which we hear him counting from 1 to 100, increasingly raising his voice until it turns into desperate shouting.
+I am thinking of the poet Charles Bernstein's tape-recorded performance 1-100 (1969), in which we hear him counting from 1 to 100 in a room full of people, increasingly raising his voice until it turns into desperate shouting.